-2 Usually these points, like those shown in Figure 55, will represent prices or quantities not greatly (say 100 per cent) in excess of the highest prices or quantities that have been actually experienced in the market, unless the demand is extremely inelastic, as for salt or water, or extremely elastic, as for human foods than can be fed to livestock if produced in excess.
+3 Usually these points, like those shown in Figure A.3, will represent prices or quantities not greatly (say 100 per cent) in excess of the highest prices or quantities that have been actually experienced in the market, unless the demand is extremely inelastic, as for salt or water, or extremely elastic, as for human foods that can be fed to livestock if produced in excess.
 Substitution of other products levels off most demand curves as they approach the vertical axis, and rapidly declining marginal utility with increasing quantity causes most demand curves to cut the horizontal axis at a point not very far out to the right.

-changed.
-It seems obvious that, if population increased 50 per cent and if no other important change took place, the curve moved to the right, not upwards and to the right.
-The question can be demonstrated statistically when the demand curve is strongly curved. when, for example, it is a convex curve that cuts both axes at almost right angles, or a sloping straight line that flattens out or gets steeper as either axes is approached; it is equally true, only less obvious, when a straight line is used.
-We are on logically sounder ground in endeavoring to carry our explanation of price movements down to its ultimate causes if we recognize that a demand curve may shift either horizontally or vertically, or some combination of both, independent of which way (if any) the intersection point or the range of intersection points moved.
+endeavoring to carry the explanation of price movements down to its ultimate causes if we recognize that a demand curve may shift either horizontally or vertically, or some combination of both, independent of which way (if any) the intersection point or the range of intersection points moved.
 We need to investigate what happened to the demand curve first, and then turn to a study of what happened to the supply curve; for movements in demand curves and supply curves (except in a roundabout sense, as during inflation or deflation) are independent of one another.

-We are not studying movements in the intersection points of demand and supply curves; if we were, we would be studying only movements in production and prices.
+We are not studying movements in the intersection points of demand and supply curves; if so, we would be studying only movements in production and prices.
 What we are trying to do is to study the movement of demand and supply curves that lie behind and cause these movements in prices and production.
 Economic theory has provided the research worker with conceptual tools for analyzing movements in prices and production into changes in demand and supply, that is, into movements of demand and supply curves.

-We are ready now to take the next step and analyze these movements into their horizontal and/or vertical components.
-As our data concerning population, incomes, pay rolls, wage rate indexes, general price levels, distributive margins, etc. become more detailed and adequate for analytical purposes, they should enable us to carry our economic analysis this one step further and give these questions a quantitative answer.
+The next step is to analyze these movements into their horizontal and/or vertical components.
+As data concerning population, incomes, pay rolls, wage rate indexes, general price levels, distributive margins, etc. become more detailed and adequate for analytical purposes, economic analysis is carried this one step further to give these questions a quantitative answer.